t-santana/containerized_python_app/README.md

 This zip contains two directories both of which accomplish the same outcome although in albeit different steps in the Dockerfile.

 - The Dockerfile in **directory 1** will be using the Python:3.9 image from the Official Python account
-- The Dockerfile in **directory 2** will be using a custom image written from me.
+- The Dockerfile in **directory 2** will be using a custom image stored in docker hub written from me as requested on the task.

 ### Requirements